TankaJahari/cyclistic.charliesun/README.md

  - There are three bike types in our data: classic, electric, and docked.
 Docked bikes were used exclusively by casual users and made up 3.6% of their total rides.

- - Casual users had significantly more rides with electric bikes than classic bikes (870,859 with classic, 1,103,644 with electric, 75,765 with docked).
+ - Casual users had significantly more rides with electric bikes than classic bikes: 870,859 classic bike rides, 1,103,644 electric bike rides, 75,765 docked bike rides.

- - Annual members used classic and electric bikes nearly evenly (1,816,875 rides with classic bikes, 1,841,059 with electric bikes).
+ - Annual members used classic and electric bikes nearly evenly: 1,816,875 classic bike rides vs. 1,841,059 electric bike rides.

- - The average ride time for the bike types also showed some insights.
-Electric bike rides were shorter for both usertypes.
+ - Electric bike rides were shorter than classic bike rides for both types of users.

 ### Hour of Day:

-Visualizing the data for rides per hour of day showed both similarities differences between the two user types.
+ - Visualizing the data for rides per hour of day showed both similarities and differences between the two user types.

- - For annual members, the ride count started low in the early morning, trending upwards and seeing a spike at 8AM.
-It then trails off before rising again in the early evening hours, peaking at 5PM.
+ - For annual members, the ride count started low in the early morning, trended upwards and **spiked at 8AM**.
+It then trailed off before rising again and **peaked at 5PM**.

- - For casual members, the ride count also started low in the morning but continuously trended upwards throughout the day peaking at around 5PM, after which it begins to trend downwards.
+ - For casual members, the ride count also started low in the morning but continuously trended upwards throughout the day and also peaked at around 5PM.

 ### Day of Week:

- - For casual members, the highest usage days were weekend days: Friday, Saturday, and Sunday, significantly peaking on Saturday.
+ - For casual members, the highest usage days were weekend days: **Friday, Saturday, and Sunday**, significantly peaking on Saturday.

- - For annual members, the highest usage days were in the middle of the week: Tuesday, Wednesday, and Thursday.
+ - For annual members, the highest usage days were in the middle of the week: **Tuesday, Wednesday, and Thursday**.
 No day had a significant peak, and usage dropped off on the weekend days.

 ### Month: